DecodingRaphael/unraphael/docs/steps/clustering.md

 ### Clustering Methods

-- We make use of functionality provided by the [clusteval package](https://erdogant.github.io/clusteval/pages/html/index.html) to derive the optimal number of clusters using silhouette, dbindex, and derivatives in combination with clustering methods, such as agglomerative, kmeans, dbscan and hdbscan
+- We make use of functionality provided by the [clusteval package](https://erdogant.github.io/clusteval/pages/html/index.html) to derive the optimal number of clusters using silhouette, dbindex, and derivatives in combination with clustering methods, such as agglomerative, kmeans, dbscan and hdbscan.
+- For more information on the methods or interpreting the results, we highly recommend looking into the [clusteval documentation](https://erdogant.github.io/clusteval/pages/html/index.html).
 - Multiple clustering algorithms

-- Clustering based on a similarity matrix or on the images' features directly
+- Clustering based on a similarity matrix composed of various similarity measures, or on the images' features directly
 - Various similarity measures can be selected to compute the similarity matrix
-- Cluster based on outer contours or main figures
+- Cluster based on either outer contours or the extracted main figures

 # Workflow